-I'm a retail and fashion reporter at Glossy, part of Digiday Media, based in New York.
+I'm a Brooklyn-based freelance writer, formerly a retail reporter at Glossy, part of Digiday Media.
 I have a deep affinity for the em dash and a fraught relationship with the Oxford comma.

 The food court’s younger, hipper cousin is a curated version of the mall staple.

 By my third hour at Cabaret Kingdom, a dodgy Montreal strip club sandwiched between two rundown surplus stores, the menagerie of women dancing on poles in neon lingerie began to resemble a mesmerizing piece of performance art.

 Though Kate Spade embodied the same poise and sophistication of her namesake company—a bright and effervescent brand built on female empowerment and optimism—she was not immune to the grips of mental illness.

 A look at how women are experiencing sexism in fashion tech in Silicon Valley.

 Shortly after the Harvey Weinstein scandal broke in October, Choire Sicha — then just one month into his new role as editor of the New York Times Styles section — called a meeting with Jodi Kantor and Megan Twohey, the New York Times investigative reporting team that wrote the story.

 Eric Sauma spent most weekends growing up in Manhattan accompanying his father to work at Mood Fabrics, walking alongside him to the shop on 37th Street to help hand out flyers.